phreda4/r3/README.md

 Edit with F2 or execute with F1 the code in this folder.
 When execute a code with F1 you can see in terminal the compilation

 ## LINUX
-Download the code of this repository, uncompress in a folder and make executable.
+you need sdl2 library installed in the system, Download the code of this repository, uncompress in a folder and make executable ./r3lin file.

 ```
 chmod 777 ./r3lin